Merlijnv/merlijnv.github.io/_pages/results/p4wnp1.md

 ## Hardware manipulation
 One great thing about p4wnp1 is that u can manipulate it to send different manufacture id's, product id's and product names.
 This way when a company secured their systems to only accept certain keyboard you can change this value and be able to still run a HID attack.
-You can search for the correct id's on [devide hunt](https://devicehunt.com/all-usb-vendors).
+You can search for the correct id's on [device hunt](https://devicehunt.com/all-usb-vendors).
 After that just change it in usb settings on the p4wnp1.
 ![Hardware manipulation](/images/hardware.png)